naiborhujosua/naiborhujosua.github.io/_posts/2023-10-23-data-visualization.md

 — Fred R. Barnard

 It is obvious that a picture will tell various stories that can prompt us able to understand the data.
 Without a proper picture, It is quite hard to explain things in a proper manner.
 It is always a good idea to put a good visualization when explaining data.
-Hence, I will give a few data visualization plots by using Matplotlib and Seaborn that will WOW your partners or clients when presenting data in a simple yet professional way.
+Hence, I will give a handful of data visualization plots by using Matplotlib and Seaborn that will WOW your partners or clients when presenting data in a simple yet professional way.
 For the purpose of making the visualization, I used the Seoul Bike Sharing Demand DataSet that can be downloaded in UCI Machine Learning Repository.
 It consists of 8760 observations and 14 features.
 You can take a look at the notebook provided to know more about it.

 ## Scatter Plot